 No crustaceans are required for this one, but you will need to get comfortable with being uncomfortable.
 The crab chest stretch is a part of the regular crab movements in animal flow-style exercise.
 But in this case, you’ll really lean back into your upper body and let the focus be on your chest.

 Your hips will get a nice bonus stretch, as will your shoulders and even wrists.
-You’ll also be strengthening through your glutes and shoulders, so a little bit of everything happens with this one.
+Even though it isn’t a glute exercise, you will still strengthen your hip extensors alongside your shoulders, so a little bit of everything happens with this one.

 How to Do the Crab Chest Stretch